MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/outgoing-email-configuration.md

     > [!NOTE]
     > The SMTP server must be configured with a valid TLS certificate (matching the SMTP server name entered above) that is trusted by the SharePoint server in order for email to be sent via TLS.

-11. In SharePoint Server Subscription Edition, you can use client certificate authentication if you set **Use TLS connection encryption** to **Yes**.
-To enable client certificate authentication, set **Use client certificate authentication** to **Yes** and select the required client certificate in the Client certificate drop-down list.
+11. In SharePoint Server Subscription Edition, you have the option to use client certificate authentication if you set **Use TLS connection encryption** to **Yes**.
+To enable client certificate authentication, set **Use client certificate authentication** to **Yes** and select the required client certificate in the **Client certificate** drop-down list.
+To disable client certificate authentication, select the **No** radio button.

 12. Click **OK**.